kubrickzirconia/odd-abap/Z_PRESSSTART_LB/README.md

 As clue number 1 states, every item in the puzzle has a pair.
 So, the player needs to answer the questions in such a way that there are 5 pairs of answers.

 The game is difficult precisely because they are so many red herrings - so many different ways to interpret the questions put forward.
 Although there are many different interpretations, there is only one set of correct answers.
+Generally, the answers are linguistic puns that play with well known sayings and memes.
 The following explains the solution to the game:

 **I can has cheezburger?**

-DOG/BIRD/CAT/SNAKE pairs with Cheezeburger?
+CAT' pairs with 'Cheezeburger?'

+These two questions reference the popular meme 'I can has cheezburger?'.
 Check the cheezeburger checkbox so that the cat can has cheezburger.

 **How much wood would a woodchuck chuck?**

-WOODSTOCK/CHARLIE/LINUS pairs with ANGELICA/TOMMY/CHUCKIE
+'WOODSTOCK' pairs with 'CHUCKIE'

-Mashing the words Woodstock and Chuckie together creates the word woodchuck.
+Mashing the words Woodstock and Chuckie together creates the word woodchuck, a reference to the 'how much wood...' tongue twister

 **Lochness Monster**

-Open me pairs with MC/NESS
+'Open Me' pairs with 'NESS'

-The answer to Open Me is LOCK - because, although you use a key to open things, the thing that you open is a lock.
-Pairing Loch and Ness creates the word "lochness".
+The answer to 'Open Me' is 'LOCK' because, although you use a key to open things, the thing that you open is a lock.
+Pairing Lock (Loch) and Ness creates the word "lochness".

 **The Communist Manifesto**

-HAMMER/CHAIN SICK/WELL
+'HAMMER' pairs with 'SICK'

-Hammer & Sick = Hammer & Sickle
+Hammer & Sick evokes the Hammer & Sickle, the famous symbol of 20th century communist revolution.

 **The Sound of Silence**

-hold your peace pairs with WTF/ASL/LOL
+'Hold Your Peace' pairs with 'ASL'

 Clue number 3 reveals that one of the answers should be left blank.